defcronyke/epaper-idf/README.md

 - I currently only have one model of e-paper screen to test with: [`WaveShare 7.5" 640x384 b/w Gdew075T8`](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT)
 - Only ESP32 ESP-IDF (Espressif's official FreeRTOS SDK) support is planned.
 This will not work for Arduino framework-based projects.

 I am making this as an attempt to eventually replace some existing solutions which are floating around online currently (at least replace them for my own usage), since everything I could find had too many outstanding issues, and I didn't like the way their code was organized personally.
-I'll be happy if anyone else finds this useful, otherwise I'll just use it myself if no-one notices it.

 ---